First-Time DUI in Pennsylvania: ARD and Your Options

 Leonard Law Group is built for matters that need practical judgment early, clear communication, and leverage that improves with preparation.

-Breath and blood evidence are only useful to the Commonwealth if the collection, chain, and interpretation are solid.
+Breath and blood evidence are only useful to the Commonwealth if the collection, warnings, chain, and interpretation are solid.
 Those assumptions deserve scrutiny.

 Clients often focus on court and underestimate how much PennDOT consequences can affect work, family logistics, and the real pressure of the case.